Serving SAP Fiori UIs

 srv/ | All services |

-db/ | Domain models, and db stuff |
+db/ | Domain models and database artifacts |

 Tip